• Hong Kong Outdoors

 Tsim Bei Tsui

 Tsim Bei Tsui lies on Inner Deep Bay, west of Mai Po.
-The bay and neighbouring fishponds hold many of the Mai Po birds - and though some are often seen better/more regularly at Mai Po, this is a far better place to view birds in Deep Bay itself when the tide isn't relatively high (in which case, most birds are far away from the Mai Po Boardwalk hides).
-This is also a better vantage for some of the birds of more open water, such as Great Crested Grebe, Red-breasted Mergansert and Greater Scaup.
+The bay and neighbouring fishponds hold many of the Mai Po birds – and though some are often seen better/more regularly at Mai Po, this is a better place to view birds in Deep Bay itself when the tide isn’t relatively high (in which case, most birds are far away from the Mai Po Boardwalk hides).
+This is also a better vantage for some of the birds of more open water, such as Great Crested Grebe, Red-breasted Mergansert and Greater Scaup; Hong Kong’s first Velvet Scoter was seen here in April 2023.

 More information

-The best field guide for the territory is The Birds of Hong Kong and South China.
-Maybe not readily available outside Hong Kong, it's on sale in several local bookshops, as well as at Mai Po.
+The best field guide for the territory is the HKBWS Field Guide to the Birds of Hong Kong and South China.